Germany: Far-right extremists handed hefty jail terms | DW | 17.01.2020

 Read more (from 2015): In Heidenau, bracing for more anti-refugee protests

-The longest sentence, six years, went to another of the men on trial, with its extra length explained by a previous conviction.
+The longest sentence, six years, went to another of the men on trial, with its extra length explained by his past rap sheet, including 29 previous convictions.

+Other charges the FKD members faced included severe breach of the peace, causing dangerous bodily harm and possession of explosives.

+The court found that while the organization was not founded with violent intent, it rapidly radicalized after its formation in July 2015.
+Five other FKD members have already been convicted, with another trial against three alleged members or supporters of the group ongoing since November 2018.

 msh/rt (dpa, epd)